-Proposal helps the researcher to have a proper perspective on what is involved in executing a particular study.
-It possible for the researcher to visualize, ahead of time, the major difficulties, the workability of some techniques, the cost and several other things involved in the study.
+A proposal helps the researcher to have a proper perspective on what is involved in executing a particular study.
+It is possible for the researcher to visualize, ahead of time, the major difficulties, the workability of some techniques, the cost and several other things involved in the study.